grimdork/climate/README.md

 ### paths
 Helper to get typical directory paths for configuration data.
 Basically makes dot-directories in $HOME (most systems) for config directories in $HOME/Library/Application Support (macOS).

+## prompter
+A simple tool to ask question in the terminal.
+Provide questions, and optionally default answers and whether the reply should be hidden.

 ## str
 Currently just an extended strings.Builder which can write out all common variable types, maps and slices with the same function.
 Also satisfies the io.Writer interface.